MasonJames1/MasonJames1/README.md

-### Hi there 👋

-[Your Name]'s GitHub Profile
+###[Your Name]'s GitHub Profile

-Welcome to my GitHub profile!
+#Welcome to my GitHub profile!
 Here you'll find a collection of my coding projects, experiments, and contributions to open-source software.

-About Me
+###About Me

-I am a [describe your role/job title/occupation] with [number] years of experience in [specific area or industry].
+#I am a [describe your role/job title/occupation] with [number] years of experience in [specific area or industry].
 I am passionate about [your interests and areas of expertise] and always looking to learn new technologies and skills.

-Projects
+###Projects

-Here are some of the projects I've worked on that you can find on my GitHub profile:
+#Here are some of the projects I've worked on that you can find on my GitHub profile:

 [Project 1]: [Short description]
 [Project 2]: [Short description]
 [Project 3]: [Short description]
 Contributions

-I also contribute to open-source software projects, including:
+#I also contribute to open-source software projects, including:

 [Contribution 1]: [Short description]
 [Contribution 2]: [Short description]
 [Contribution 3]: [Short description]

-Skills
+###Skills

 [Programming Language 1]: [Level of proficiency]
 [Programming Language 2]: [Level of proficiency]